Exercise program aims to boost fitness in rare lung infection

 Summary

 This study tests whether a 6-week exercise program can improve fitness and quality of life in people with nontuberculous mycobacterial pulmonary disease (NTM-PD), a chronic lung infection.
-Researchers will enroll 50 adults aged 40-80 who have respiratory symptoms and a positive NTM culture.
-Participants are randomly assigned to start exercise right away or wait 6 weeks, and the main goal is to measure changes in oxygen uptake (VO2max).
+Researchers will enroll 50 adults aged 40-80 and randomly assign them to start exercise right away or wait 6 weeks.
+The main goal is to see if exercise increases oxygen uptake during exercise.

 Disclaimer